Tutorial | Create a Counter Widget Using Blocks

 Go to your site editor to catch the event from your app.
 First you need to register an Event Handler for the change event:

-2. Enable Developer Mode
+2. Enable Dev Mode on the site.

-3. Click the Properties and Events icon.
+3. Click on your widget and then click the Properties and Events icon.

 4. Change the ID of your widget, for example, to "counter1".